• Menu

 Throwing out a QME Report: A 60-Second Seminar in Workers’ Compensation Claims Handling

-September 4, 2024 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+September 4, 2024 // by Law Offices of Heywood G. Friedman// Leave a Comment

 There are times when an unrepresented injured worker vehemently disagrees with the findings of a Qualified Medical Evaluator’s (QME), and as a result, the worker seeks legal representation in hope of somehow setting aside the examination report.
 The purpose of today’s blog is to explain what some applicant attorneys do to throw out a QME report.